martinbede/customer-segmentation/README.md

 # Creating Customer Segments

-Unsupervised Learning Project
+An analysis of the customer data of a food and grocery wholesaler.

-## Template code
+--Part of the Udacity Machine Learning Engineer Nanodegree program.--

-In this directory (`customer_segments/`), run `ipython notebook`, open `customer_segments.ipynb` and follow the instructions.
+## Dependencies

-Note: You need Python 2.7, NumPy, pandas, matplotlib and scikit-learn to work on this notebook.
+You need Python 2.7, NumPy, pandas, matplotlib and scikit-learn to work on this notebook.

 ## Dataset